Walt Disney Classics: Rarity

-Decades after their release there has been a public misconception that every "Black Diamond Edition" title from the Walt Disney Classics VHS line are rare and valuable.
+Decades after their release, there has been a public misconception that every "Black Diamond Edition" title from the Walt Disney Classics VHS line are very rare and valuable.
 According to Kodak, "Tapes don't last for long due to remanence decay of the magnetic charge, causing blacked-out scenes, discoloration and eventually, entire loss of footage."
 They also gave a time frame by saying that tapes "degrade 10% to 20% throughout 10 to 25 years".

-Kristy Ambrose from "The Gamer" called the phenomenon a "craze" which might be driven by nostalgia, and also stated that "Consumers have been learning some hard lessons about market manipulation and the power of trends".
-Rain Blanken from WDW magazine called the ebay listings "bogus" and "hyped up" warning people that "Every outlet is saying these are listed for high prices… not sold."
-This is also mentioned by Snopes which call the claim "Are 'Black Diamond' Disney VHS Tapes Worth Thousands of Dollars?" mostly false.
+Kristy Ambrose from The Gamer called the phenomenon a "craze" which might be driven by nostalgia, and also stated that "Consumers have been learning some hard lessons about market manipulation and the power of trends".
+Rain Blanken from WDW Magazine called the eBay listings "bogus" and "hyped up", warning people that "Every outlet is saying these are listed for high prices… not sold."
+This is also mentioned by Snopes, which call the claim "Are 'Black Diamond' Disney VHS Tapes Worth Thousands of Dollars?" mostly false.
 They state that no buyers are bidding anywhere close to those asking prices for the tapes.
 Those that did sell for thousands of dollars are described by Snopes as a "rarity/fluke".

 In terms of consignment, Heritage Auctions has placed in their "Vintage VHS Tapes Value Guide" that the most desirable VHS tapes released between 1979 and 1990 are still in their original factory shrink wrap.
 Further value is added if studio watermarks are present on the wrap.
 In regard to Disney "Black Diamond Editions", Heritage states that aside from a couple of titles, Disney animated films released on VHS after 1990 are not worth anything significant, and "Only the earliest of Disney VHS produced prior to 1985 hold any value to most collectors."
 Things to look for on their guide include a sealed tape, a studio logo on the shrink-wrap, and if the latest year listed on the back of the cover is prior to 1986.